ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 ## 2 Configure the WSL connection
 Back to the installation of sllm, as the processing of deploying LLM requires sufficient GPU memory.
 It is necessary to ensure the WSL connection has enough resources.
 Use `free -h` to check the memory status.
 It's strongly recommended to assigning 20GB+ Mem and 8GB+ Swap.
 If it didn't meet this requirement, it needs to be set manually in the file `.wslconfig` which should locate in `C:\Users\your_username\`.
 If not, just create it.
-Within the file, a sample setting is given below
+Within the file, a sample setting is given below.

     [wsl2]               # this line is a must-have memory=28GB          # Limits VM memory
     swap=8GB             # Sets swap file size

 Then, following the installation guidance using pip install, everything should be work.

 ## Potential issues: